buildbot/buildbot/master/docs/developer/data.rst

         The path pattern which incoming paths must match to select this endpoint.

+    .. py:attribute:: rootLinkName

+        :type: string

+        If set, then the path for this endpoint will be included as a link in the root of the API.
+        This should be set for any endpoints that begin an explorable tree.

     .. py:method:: get(options, kwargs)

         :param options: dictionary containing model-specific options